-- Electronic – unauthorized access to a system or network environment where data is processed, stored or transmitted.
-Access can be obtained via web servers or web sites to a system’s vulnerabilities through application-level attacks.
+- Electronic – unauthorized access to a system or network environment where data is processed, stored, or transmitted.
+Access can be obtained via web servers or websites to a system’s vulnerabilities through application-level attacks.

-- Skimming – It is the capturing and recording of magnetic stripe data on the back of credit cards and debit cards.
+- Skimming is the capturing and recording of magnetic stripe data on the back of credit cards and debit cards.
 This process uses an external device which is sometimes installed on a merchant’s POS without their knowledge.

 Recent Data Breach Incidents

-Some of the major Data Breaches were:
+Some of the significant Data Breaches were:

-Madison Square Garden Credit card data breach: Massive year-long credit card breach reported at Madison Square at four of its venues in New York City.
+Madison Square Garden Credit card data breach: Massive year-long credit card breach was reported at Madison Square at four of its venues in New York City.
 The breach compromised credit and debit cards used at concession stands.

-Ways to prevent Data Breach
+Ways to Prevent Data Breaches

 Reducing Vulnerability to Phishing Attacks

 Phishing is one of the most widely used methods of identity theft.
-One can stay safe and avoid falling prey to it by keeping a check on simple things like, staying alerted of emails that come from unrecognized senders, emails that aren’t personalized and emails that ask you to confirm personal or financial information over the Internet and make urgent requests for this information.
+One can stay safe and avoid falling prey to it by keeping a check on simple things like staying alerted of emails that come from unrecognized senders, emails that aren’t personalized, and emails that ask you to confirm personal or financial information over the Internet and make urgent requests for this information.